 The Political Psychology section of APSA gives out several awards each year at APSA.
-The nomination deadline for the 2021 APSA awards is March 1, 2021.
-Self-nominations are encouraged.
+The nomination deadline for the 2022 APSA awards is April 15, 2022.
+See below for details for 2022 nominations.

 ROBERT E. LANE AWARD.
 The Robert E. Lane Award for the best book in political psychology published in the past year.

-Please send an email to members of the committee to nominate a book.
+Please send an email to all three members of the committee to nominate a book.
 Upon receipt of the nomination, two committee members (Reny and Bauer) will reply with instructions for sending the nominated book.
 The mailing address for the third committee member (White) is below.
 Self nominations are welcome.
 Nominations must be received by 4/15.

 BEST PAPER AWARD.
 The Best Paper Award is given to the most outstanding paper in political psychology delivered at the previous year’s Annual Meeting.

 Please send an electronic copy of the paper to each committee member by April 15.
 Self nominations are welcome.

 BEST DISSERTATION AWARD.
 The Best Dissertation Award is given for the best dissertation in political psychology filed during the previous year.